jackjliew/ai-openscale/wos-insight-imagemodel.md

 ![Explainability image classification](images/insight-explain-image.png)

-For {{site.data.keyword.pm_full}}, scoring input for image classification models that are sent for payload logging cannot exceed 1 MB.
+For {{site.data.keyword.pm_full}}, scoring input for image classification models that are sent for payload logging cannot exceedai-open-scale-ibm-aios-scheduling  | 1 | Scheduling serviceMB.
 To avoid time out issues, images must not exceed 125 x 125 pixels and must be sent sequentially so that the explanation for the second image is requested when the first one is completed.
 {: note}